xz0127/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd patient in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st patient in the results of the `find` command.

+### Adding an appointment: `assign`

+Assign the specified patient into the specified appointment date and time.

+Format: `assign INDEX d/DATE t/TIME`

+* Puts the person at the specified INDEX into an appointment time slot.
+* The INDEX refers to the index number indicated in the patient list.
+* The IC **must be a positive integer** 1, 2, 3, …​
+* The `DATE` and `TIME` of the appointment must be included.
+* The timeslot indicated by `DATE` and `TIME` must be available.
+* The specified `DATE` and `TIME` must be in the future.

+Examples:
+* `assign 1 d/Sunday t/2am` books an appointment at the upcoming Sunday, 2am for the 1st patient in the list.
+* `assign 3 d/02-03-2021 t/1130` books an appointment on 02/03/2021, 11:30am for the 3rd patient in the list.

+### Canceling an appointment: `cancel`

+Delete the specified appointment from the appointment book.

+Format `cancel APPT_ID`

+* Deletes the appointment at the specified `APPT_ID`.
+* The `APPT_ID` must be a positive integer 1, 2, 3, …​
+* The `APPT_ID` is a unique id containing information on the appointment date and time.

+Example:
+* `cancel 202003081000` deletes the appointment happening on 08/03/2020 10am.

 ### Clearing all entries : `clear`

 Clears all entries from the address book.